Celtic Park: Other uses

 Celtic Park has been used for concerts by the Who (1976), Bryan Adams (1992), Prince (1992) and U2 (1993).
 Wet Wet Wet played there in September 1997, but their performance had to be postponed by a day to avoid clashing with the funeral of Diana, Princess of Wales.
 Paul McCartney planned a Celtic Park date in his 2003 Back in the World tour, but it was cancelled.
 American evangelical Christian missionary Billy Graham held an outdoor event at the ground in 1991, his first visit to Scotland since 1955.
 One of the supporting speakers was Aberdeen player Brian Irvine, who had scored the winning penalty kick against Celtic in the 1990 Scottish Cup Final.

 Celtic Park was used for the opening ceremony of the 2014 Commonwealth Games opened by Queen Elizabeth II.
 With Hampden also being used for the Games, Celtic played two European ties at Murrayfield Stadium instead.
 Owing to further redevelopment work on Celtic Park in 2015, Celtic scheduled three pre-season games for St Mirren Park.

 Celtic Park hosted the 2018-19 final of the Pro14, contested by Leinster and Glasgow, which was the first rugby union match played on the ground.

+The band Oasis will start their Live 27 tour at Celtic Park.